Quick facts

 You can reduce tick numbers by modifying your landscape to create a less favorable environment for ticks and their animal hosts.

-- Keep grass and vegetation short around homes, where it borders lawns, along paths and in areas where people may contact ticks.
+- Keep grass and vegetation short around homes, especially where it borders lawns, along paths, and in areas where people are likely to come into contact with ticks.
 Ticks are less likely to survive in short grass.

 - Remove leaf litter and brush, especially from buffer areas where the lawn borders grassy, brushy areas.

-- Also prune trees and shrubs in these areas to allow more sunlight through as ticks are more common in shaded areas.
+- Prune trees and shrubs in these areas to allow more sunlight through, as ticks are more common in shaded areas.

 - Do not encourage deer into your yard by feeding them.

-- Fences can help reduce the number of deer that enter into your yard, but will have to be sufficiently high enough, about 8 to 10 feet tall.
+- Fences can help reduce the number of deer that enter your yard, but they will have to be sufficiently high, about 8 to 10 feet tall.

 - Try to avoid plants that deer particularly like to eat.